luau-lang/luau/rfcs/type-byte-array.md

 Offsets and 'count' numbers are cast to an integer in an implementation-defined way.

 Read and write operations for relevant types are little endian as it is the most common use case, and conversion is often trivial to do manually.

+Integer numbers are read and written using two's complement representation.

+Floating-point numbers are read and written using a format specified by IEEE 754.

 Additionally, unaligned offsets in all operations are valid and behave as expected.